Enhancing Preference-based Linear Bandits via Human Response Time: Interactive learning algorithm

 \section{Interactive learning algorithm}

-In this section, we introduce the Generalized Successive Elimination (GSE) algorithm~\citep{azizi2021fixed,alieva2021robust,yang2022minimax} for fixed-budget best-arm identification in preference-based linear bandits.
-We outline several options for each component of GSE, which will be empirically compared in \cref{sec:empirical}.
+We introduce the Generalized Successive Elimination (GSE) algorithm~\citep{azizi2021fixed,alieva2021robust,yang2022minimax} for fixed-budget best-arm identification in preference-based linear bandits, and outline the key options for each GSE component, which we empirically compare in \cref{sec:empirical}.

-GSE's pseudo-code is presented in \cref{alg:GSE}.
-There is one hyper-parameter, $\eta$, that controls the number of phases, the budget per phase, and the number of arms eliminated in each phase.
-GSE starts by dividing the budget $B$ evenly into phases according to $\eta$ and reserves a buffer in each phase to prevent over-consuming the budget (\cref{alg:GSE:budget_buffer}).
-In each phase, GSE first computes an experimental design, a probability distribution $\lambda$ over the query space, to determine which queries to sample during that phase.
-We consider two designs: the transductive design~\citep{fiez2019sequential}, $\lambda_{\text{trans}}$ (\cref{alg:GSE:design:trans}), and the hard-query design~\citep{jun2021improved}, $\lambda_{\text{hard}}$ (\cref{alg:GSE:design:hard}).
-Both designs minimize the worst-case variance of the estimated utility difference between surviving arms.
-The transductive design assigns equal weight to all queries.
-In contrast, the hard-query design assigns more weight to hard queries, taking advantage of the choice-only estimator's advantage---compared to the choice-decision-time estimator---in extracting information from hard queries, as discussed in \cref{sec:estimation}.